18F/guides/content/derisking/federal-field-guide/3-planning.md

 18F asked a few of our partner agencies[^agencies] about how open source has worked for them and what the future looks like across the executive branch:

 **Department of the Interior's Office of Natural Resources Revenue:**
->"...the principles of transparency–emblematic in both the open data and open code that power the site–continue to inform our approach.
+>"...the principles of transparency — emblematic in both the open data and open code that power the site — continue to inform our approach.
 We want the site to embody openness and transparency both in the content provided and in the way we build.
 For that reason, we use open source software to build the site, and we use GitHub to manage our code and workflow in the open."

 **Department of Justice's Office of Information Policy (OIP):**
 >"Working in the open to get active and frequent feedback from public and government stakeholders was the perfect match for the [National FOIA Portal project](https://github.com/usdoj/foia.gov).
 Given the core purpose of the FOIA, to shed light on government activities, it was very important to us to develop the first government-wide [National FOIA Portal](https://www.foia.gov/) in the most transparent and open way.
 Working collaboratively in the open with our diverse stakeholders, we were able to create a dynamic website that meets actual user needs."